bombdefuser-124/Newbie-Teacache-ComfyUI/README.md

 # Newbie-Teacache-ComfyUI

+# Doesn't work with the updated NewBie code on Comfy.
+I'm working on a quick dirty fix and new coefficients.

 Major parts of these projects were used as base and are still on the nodes:

 https://github.com/spawner1145/CUI-Lumina2-TeaCache // Huge thanks to spawner1145 o/